oIpRo/YtDownload/README.md

 # YtDownload
-suitable application to download songs and videos from youtube.
+Suitable application to download songs and videos from youtube.